-\paragraph{Validating the marginals} Figure \ref{fig:origin_dest_comp} overlays the ACS modified LODES origin-departure distribution.
-The Jaccard similarity scores, $J(A,B) = |A \cap B| / |A \cup B|$, measuring the overlap between destination sets for each origin, exhibits a mean value of $1.0$ for all origin CUs, as shown in Figure~\ref{fig:dep_time_matching}.
-This Jaccard similarity score indicates near-perfect structural preservation.
-Figure \ref{fig:dep_time_matching} overlays the ACS departure-time histogram with the synthetic departures; the two curves coincide, confirming that the block-level departure times are reproduced exactly.
-Figure \ref{fig:travel_time_matching} compares the travel-time distribution before and after calibration.
-Calibration shifts the simulated times toward the self-reported ACS curve, reducing the mean-absolute gap.
-These results validate that our calibration methodology successfully maintains the fundamental spatial and temporal structure of commuting patterns while adjusting the distributions to match observed travel time patterns.

-Figure~\ref{fig:travel_time_matching} compares the distribution of commute travel times across the initial commuter assignment (in blue), the calibrated commuter assignment (in red), and the ACS table B08303 distributions (in brown).
-The calibrated synthetic data are more closely aligned with the ACS distribution than the initial synthetic data, both in the {left tail} (up to 15 minutes) and the {right tail of the distribution} (20 to 90 minutes), and both the mode and overall shape are well preserved.
-However, the calibrated dataset slightly {under-estimates the proportion of typical travel times} (15-19 minutes) {compared} to ACS.
-The calibration process thus improves fidelity to observed census patterns, but some discrepancies remain {around the mean} of the distribution.
-Overall, the results indicate strong {preservation of structure} and successful calibration for {most} commuters.
+\textbf{Validating the marginals.} Figure \ref{fig:dep_time_matching} overlays the ACS departure-time histogram with the synthetic departures; the two curves coincide, confirming that the block-level departure times are reproduced exactly.
+Figure~\ref{fig:travel_time_matching} compares the distribution of commute travel times across the initial commuter assignment (in blue), the calibrated commuter assignment (in red), and the ACS Table B08303 distribution (in brown).
+The calibrated synthetic data are more closely aligned with the ACS distribution than the initial synthetic data, both in the left tail (up to 15 minutes) and in the right tail (20 to 90 minutes), while preserving the mode and overall shape.
+However, the calibrated dataset slightly underestimates the proportion of typical travel times (15--19 minutes) compared to ACS.
+The calibration process thus improves fidelity to observed census patterns, but some discrepancies remain around the mean of the distribution.
+Overall, the results indicate strong structural preservation and successful calibration for most commuters.

-Principally, the Hamilton County experiment shows that \MoveOD (i) honors all public marginals, (ii) exposes a tunable parameter to account for survey bias in travel times, and (iii) can be operated by non-experts through a browser.
-The potential origin and destination locations, $\mathcal B_{O}$ and $\mathcal B_{D}$ are shown in \cref{fig:homes_chatta} and \cref{fig:work_chatta}, respectively.
-A {sample} of the calibrated commute trips for Hamilton County is visualized in \cref{fig:lodes_chatta}; note that visualizing all OD data ($>$158,000) makes the map illegible.
+Principally, the Hamilton County experiment shows that \MoveOD (i) preserves the origin-destination and origin-departure marginals, (ii) improves alignment with ACS travel-time marginals through calibration, and (iii) exposes a tunable parameter to account for survey bias in travel times.